naveed125/nginx-php-fpm/README.md

 ## Source
 This is a fork of richarvey/nginx-php-fpm.
-Made some small changes to it for example added APCu, redis and igbinary support.
+Made some small changes to it for example added APCu support.
+Removed maxming geoip stuff.
 Source is available at: https://github.com/naveed125/nginx-php-fpm

 ## Using the image